Introduction to Ubuntu Alternatives

 1. Debian GNU/Linux

-Debian is one of the Ubuntu alternatives as it is a freely available distribution over the internet which offers stable CD images which are specifically meant for GNOME.
-In Debian, finding help is extremely easy as it is one of the most popular distros and therefore a larger number of the community are there to support and assist the ones in need of help.
-It has a standard Linux based desktop and not some specialized desktops thereby making it more easy and convenient for the people to make use of this.
-It also provides a huge variety of hardware platforms and a huge variety of packages which are very helpful when it comes to enhancing the support and the productivity of the application.
-One other feature why making use of Debian is a good option is that it is highly secure and stable which forms the basis of a very robust operating system as the packages are thoroughly tested before they are productionized.
+Debian is one of the Ubuntu alternatives as it is a freely available distribution over the internet offering stable CD images specifically meant for GNOME.
+In Debian, finding help is extremely easy as it is one of the most popular distros; therefore, many of the community are there to support and assist those needing help.
+It has a standard Linux-based desktop and not some specialized desktops, making it easier and more convenient for people to use this.
+It also provides a vast variety of hardware platforms and packages which are very helpful when it comes to enhancing the support and the productivity of the application.
+Another reason to choose Debian is its offering of a high level of security and stability, which establishes a solid foundation for a robust operating system through rigorous testing of packages before they are productized.

 Link: https://www.debian.org/distrib/